Rakib7425/zygal_assingment_f/readme.md

 -   `css/style.css`: The CSS file for styling the web page.

--   `js/script.js`: The JavaScript file containing the logic for the calendar functionality.
+-   `js/script.js`: The JavaScript file containing the logic for the app functionality.

 ## Technologies Used